pavlovtech/WebReaper/README.md

 ## Overview

 Exoscan is a declarative high performance web scraper, crawler and parser in C#.
-Designed as simple, declarative and scalable web scraping solution.
+Designed as simple, extensible and scalable web scraping solution.
 Easily crawl any web site and parse the data, save structed result to a file, DB, or pretty much to anywhere you want.

 It provides a simple yet extensible API to make web scraping a breeze.